philiplinden/bevy_repl/README.md

 | `Delete` | Delete character at cursor |
 | `Esc` | Clear input buffer |

-Note: `Ctrl+C` behaves like a normal terminal interrupt and is not handled by the REPL.
+Note: `Ctrl+C` behaves like a normal terminal interrupt and terminates the Bevy app.
+The REPL plugin is set up with some safety net event handling to ensure that the terminal state is restored back to normal upon exiting the app

 ## Design